lcbc-epfl/data_management/script/README.rst

 details how you have chosen to organize your data.
 We hope that the templates produced by the :py:mod:`create_metadata.py` can help you doing that.

+For more details, take a look at this section: :ref:`data_organization`.

 Using the script
 ----------------